AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/installation.md

 This document focuses on understanding these fundamental pieces of the AEM Reference Demo Add-On before moving on to the next step of the journey where you begin installation.

-Although it is recommended to proceed through this journey step-by-step, f you already are experienced with Cloud Manager or want to jump directly to configuration and usage of the add-on, please skip to [Create a Program and a Pipeline](create-program.md)
+Although it is recommended to proceed through this journey step-by-step, if you already are experienced with Cloud Manager or want to jump directly to configuration and usage of the add-on, you may skip to [Create a Program and a Pipeline](create-program.md)

 ## Responsible Role {#responsible-role}

-This journey applies to a system administrator who is a member of the **Business Owner** role in Cloud Manager.
+This journey applies to a system administrator who is a member of the **Business Owner** role in Cloud Manager for your organization.

 ## Requirements and Prerequisites {#requirements-prerequisites}